yuanqing/create-figma-plugin/docs/basics.md

 2. Render a form within the `<iframe>`.
 When the user clicks a submit button in the form, pass the user input data from UI context → main context.
 3. Receive and use the data in the main context.

-#### 3. “We want to get data from an API endpoint, and use the data in our Figma document.”
+#### C. “We want to get data from an API endpoint, and use the data in our Figma document.”

 To accomplish this: